 With a caring Veterans Services staff, you won’t find a private, liberal arts, top-tier university in the US that is more connected and understanding as Methodist University.
 We do our best to understand the wants and needs of our military students, veterans, and their families.

 Methodist University offers affordable on campus programs as well as 100% fully online degrees to veterans, their spouses and children, as well as active duty service members.
 Our generous transfer credit policy, a suite of career-focused programs, and a dedication to flexibility make it easy to get started and stay committed to earning your degree.
 Learn more.

 Methodist University is Military Friendly®

-Methodist University has been named a Military Friendly® School (Gold) for 2022-23 and a Military Friendly® Spouse School for 2021-22.
-Military Times has awarded us their 2020 Best for Vets designation.
+Methodist University has been named a current Military Friendly® School (Gold) and a Military Friendly® Spouse School, and Military Times recently awarded us their Best for Vets designation.

 Apply for Admission

 Fayetteville, NC 28311

 - Students must be accepted and enrolled in a degree seeking program at MU to use VA Benefits.
 VA Benefits cannot be used by students enrolled as “special student”.

 - Submit the following to the Admissions Office: